Binoche Greenland drama to open Berlin Film Festival

 Binoche has also been a regular at the Berlinale with "Chocolat" (2001) and "Les Amants du Pont-Neuf" (1992) among others.
 She won the 1997 best actress Silver Bear for "The English Patient", going on to win an Oscar for her performance.

 Berlin is one of the world's oldest film showcases, with a proud tradition of screening movies with political agendas.
-However, it has faced growing criticism for shifting towards Hollywood and red carpet glamor.
+However, it has faced growing criticism for shifting towards Hollywood and red carpet glamour.

 The Berlinale, which runs Feb.
 5-15 and kicks off the 2015 festival season, has only announced some of its competition films, such as "45 years" from Britain's Andrew Haigh, "As We Were Dreaming" from Germany's Andreas Dresen, and "Knight of Cups" from U.S. director Terrence Malick.